Top 20 Tourist Places to Visit in Bhutan

 Punakha Dzong – The Most Beautiful Dzong

-Punakha Dzong located in western Bhutan is considered the most beautiful Dzong in Bhutan and the most important Dzong in Bhutan's history.
+Punakha Dzong located in western Bhutan is considered the most beautiful Dzong in Bhutan and one of the best places to visit in Bhutan.

 - Tourist Spot Address: Punakha Bhutan